 5 APHA.
 Bovine TB epidemiology and surveillance in Great Britain, 2020 Bovine tuberculosis in Great Britain.
 Surveillance data for 2020 and historical trends.

-This blog was updated on 24th May to amend the graph and text related to the areas where no culling took place.
+This blog was updated on 24th May 2022 and 7th June 2022 to amend respectively the text and the graph related to the areas where no culling took place.